We recognise that 85% of children born with CHD now survive into adulthood.

 These young people battle daily with life limiting and terminal illness.
 Their emotional health affects their physical health.
 Our support will help enable them to have greater access to life opportunities.
 Your support will help us achieve this.

-We have employed an Adult Cardiac Youth Worker, who will undertake a liaison role between the young person, medical professionals and community provision.
+We have employed an Adult Congenital Heart Disease Youth Worker, who will undertake a liaison role between the young person, medical professionals and community provision.